kadir-gunel/iceceng23/README.md

 ```

 ## Appendix 2: Alignment Procedure
+Since embedding dimensions of both models are different from each other, it is de-cided to use an alignment search function which can work on sample space.

 ```julia
 function findAlignments(X, Y)
   # X and Y have equal number of samples, their dimensions can be different